gondwanasoft/fitbit-stream-bridge/README.md

-# fitbit-stream-bridge
+# Fitbit Stream Bridge
 A demonstration of sending real-time data between Fitbit OS and a LAN client.

 ![Preview](https://raw.githubusercontent.com/gondwanasoft/fitbit-stream-bridge/main/stream-bridge.mp4 "Preview")

 A phone-based server is used to relay the data.
 This avoids the need to use `wss` (`https`), which can be difficult to set up on a LAN.

 This demonstration streams accelerometer data, which is probably the most demanding use case.
-The same architecture should be fine for streaming heart rate, step count, etc.
+The same architecture should be fine for streaming heart rate, step count, *etc*.
 ## Architecture
 This project consists of three main components:
 * `fitbit`.
 This is a Fitbit OS app comprising a device (watch) component and a companion (phone) component.
 Accelerometer data is passed from the device to the companion using messaging.
 The companion then acts as a websocket client and forwards each message to the `server` component.